Artūrs Zakreševskis

-Artūrs Zakreševskis (born 7 August 1971, in Riga) is a former football defender from Latvia and is currently the assistant of Latvia U-15 team.
+Artūrs Zakreševskis (born 7 August 1971) is a former football defender from Latvia and is currently the assistant of Latvia U-15 team.
 He is currently a member of Latvia national beach soccer team too.

 He started his career in Vidus Riga, and has since played for RAF Jelgava, Daugava Riga, FHK Liepājas Metalurgs, FC Skonto and now FK Rīga.

 He debuted for the Latvia national team in 1995, and was included in the Euro 2004 squad.
 He has played 55 international matches and scored one goal.